eriche2016/phrase-based_image_captioning/README.md

-# Parsing captions and get chunk phrases out of them(may add a .sh file to run the preprocessing in one shot)
+# Parsing captions and get chunk phrases out of them

-## parsing dataset for extracting chunks
+## parsing dataset for extracting chunks(may add a .sh file to run the preprocessing in one shot)

 After pre-processing, data is organized as follows in _output_dir_:
 ```